 Playing around with the Zoom H5 recorder's XY microphone for the first time and trying the "overdub" feature.
 Featured in the documentary "Shaping Character" by Teone Reinthal.
 Thanks for the fun video Krippmn.

 No. Who is he?

 Daniel Bartos.
 He's here from Czech Republic giving a talk about the electro didgeridoo.
 You two should jam.

 Saturday I dusted off my amp, borrowed some fx pedals and set up opposite Daniel with his didge, amp and fx pedals in the sound stage at film school with a Sound Devices 722 recorder, two lovely old Sony mics and coffee. (what more do you need?)

 Let's find out what happens if we just start playing?

 OK see you at the other end.

 We played for a few hours and had a ball.
 In some pieces we were whisper quiet and at other times we got pretty cranked.
 Daniel got more feedback than I did and it didn't matter how close I put my nose to my pickups I couldn't get that breathy whistley thing going like he does.
 But I did have the whammy bar on the Steinberger GL2T...

-'Once' is a track from Follow the Tiger, the forthcoming album we are compiling from our recording.
+Electric Ocean is a track from Follow the Tiger, the CD album we have compiled from the recordings of our improvisations.